Parent & Family Engagement

 About Parent & Family Engagement…

 Parents who are actively engaged in the educational process have the power to help improve school outcomes.
 The Parent & Family Engagement program offers specialized trainings and workshops to parents and caregivers that emphasize the importance of their voice and involvement in their child’s education.
 Program staff work closely with families to address challenges such as language barriers, complex work schedules or a general sense of disenfranchisement, particularly in neighborhoods plagued by violence and crime.
 Working within Chicago Public Schools—and often collaborating with other Youth Guidance program areas such as BAM and WOW—Parent & Family Engagement staff help parents build home-school connections that boost a child’s interest and confidence in academics and extra-curricular activities.

 Annual Parent Leadership Conference team announces Winter and Spring Institutes!

 Youth Guidance’s dynamic annual two-day Parent Leadership Conference has been a hallmark event for more than 26 years.
 The two day event includes interactive empowerment workshops, inspirational guest speakers, peer coaching and planning, and much more.
 (See Photos and Videos Online)

-Each year, conference topics are based on challenges parents are facing in their communities and focus on positive problem-solving and action-planning to implement within schools.
-Chicago school staff, agency board members, and invited speakers demonstrate best practices in establishing effective home-school connections throughout the event.
-The conference also offers excellent professional development for school staff and agency partners, teaching them strategies to increase their school’s capacity to develop better relationships with parents and organize activities to stimulate and sustain meaningful parental involvement that also supports the school’s education goals.
+Due to the pandemic, Youth Guidance’s Parent and Family Engagement team will hold a virtual Winter Institute for our families on Thursday, January 21, 2021.
+We will also hold a Spring Institute, open to the public, on Friday, April 30, 2021.
+The Winter Institute theme is Parenting during the Pandemic.
+Other topics to be discussed include challenges parents faced in their school communities.
+The focus will be on positive problem-solving and action-planning.
+Past speakers include Chicago school staff, agency board members, and other experts sharing best practices in establishing effective home-school connections.
+Both Institutes will also offer excellent professional development for school staff and agency partners, teaching them strategies to increase their school’s capacity to develop better relationships with parents and organize activities to stimulate and sustain meaningful parental involvement that also supports the school’s education goals.

 “The annual parent conference always inspires me to go back home and work on my family, but mostly it helps me better work with, understand and truly appreciate each student and parent’s individual circumstances.”